cs124/labs/Lab5_Chatbots.md

 ## Part 4: Setting Group Norms

 We are giving you 5 points for just taking some time now to communicate expectations for this project with your group!
-Please follow this [discussion guide](https://docs.google.com/document/d/12G0x5YhdnO6qaR2RHvKaTGUG6k2pYj3-PRLZSE0BsPY/edit), answer the questions, and **submit to gradescope by midnight tonight**!
+Please follow this [discussion guide](https://docs.google.com/document/d/12G0x5YhdnO6qaR2RHvKaTGUG6k2pYj3-PRLZSE0BsPY/edit), answer the questions, and **submit to gradescope by 11:59PM tonight**!
 Everyone needs to submit individually in your group.